testflows/TestFlows-WebSite/source/handbook/index.md

 xnull(message=None, reason=None, test=None)
 ```

-These functions raise an exception that corresponds to appropriate result class and
+These functions raise an exception that corresponds to the appropriate result class and
-therefore unless you explicitly catch the exception the test stops
+therefore, unless you explicitly catch the exception, the test stops
-at the point in which the result function is called.
+at the point at which the result function is called.

 For example,